DavideOberto/DavideOberto.github.io/_pages/about.md

   - /about.html
 ---

+I'm a Postdoctoral Researcher in Numerical Analysis at SISSA, Trieste, Italy.
+I got my PhD in Information Engineering & Science at University of Siena in April 2024, under the supervision of Maria Lucia Sampoli, Franco Scarselli and Monica Bianchini.

+I'm also a musician, I got my B.A. in Violin in November 2015 under the teachings of professor Luca Rinaldi.
+I currently play with several orchestras around the Europe.

 <h2>Research Interests</h2>

 My research interests focus on the theoretical analysis of Deep Learning Models and on Uncertainty Quantification for Scientific Computing; nevertheless, I always get interested in challenging tasks whose solution could improve life quality of people.